Are you having difficulty choosing between Squarespace and Bluehost? Don’t worry, I will help with your confusion.

 Customer Support

 Squarespace offers industry-specific customer service to its users.
 From website building to designing and customizing, you can get help from technical staff 24/7.
-In fact, they offer onboarding assistance at the start of your website creation process.
+They offer onboarding assistance at the start of your website creation process.
 If you are ever stuck in any situation, you can use the live chat feature to solve your queries.
 You can also contact the customer staff over the phone within office hours.
 However, when it comes to custom codes or troubleshooting, you won’t be able to get help from Bluehost by any means.
-In that case, you need to take help from third-party sources.
+In that case, you need to get help from third-party sources.

-Bluehost also offers a range of customer support, such as email support and phone support.
+Bluehost also offers a range of customer support, such as email and phone support.
 They are pretty responsive and helpful.
 However, there are limitations to customer support.
 The support staff quickly responds when it comes to technical and site maintenance.
 But you don’t get much help in managing plugins or theme customization.
-In that case, WordPress won’t be much help either, as it doesn’t have its own support staff.
-Still, you can find the solutions to your most queries from forums and communities on the internet.
+In that case, WordPress won’t be much help, as it doesn’t have its support staff.
+Still, you can find the solutions to most queries from forums and online communities.

 Winner: Squarespace